gmihaiescu/docker/seqware_full_pancancer_launcher/README.md

 1. Assuming docker is installed properly, build image with

-        docker build  -t seqware_1.1.0-alpha.6_full_pancancer .
+        docker build  -t seqware/seqware_full_pancancer .

 ### Downloading and restoring the image

-The current `<version>` of this image is 2.

-1. Rather than building the image, you can also download and restore it from S3
+1. Rather than building the image, you can also download and restore it from Docker Hub

-        aws s3 cp s3://oicr.docker.images/seqware_1.1.0-alpha.6_full_pancancer<version>.tar .
-        docker load -i seqware_1.1.0-alpha.6_full_pancancer<version>.tar
+        docker pull seqware/seqware_full_pancancer

 ## Running the Container